Contact a lawyer now

 Child visitation is a right given to the non-custodial parent to stay in touch with the child.
 The local state court handles this as a part of the divorce process.
 The child visitation right lets the child meet the non-custodial parent for a scheduled period.

-Here, both the parent have to decide the visitation schedule with mutual agreement.
+Here, both parents have to decide on the visitation schedule with mutual agreement.
 It allows parents to work on a reasonable visitation plan for the child’s best interest.
-Parents can take help from a mediator to facilitate the negotiation.
+Parents can get help from a mediator to facilitate the negotiation.

-If the parents failed to reach a mutual agreement, the court might interrupt.
-The court will develop a visitation schedule and rules that both child and parents are bound to follow.
+If the parents fail to reach a mutual agreement, the court might interrupt.
+The court will develop a visitation schedule and rules that both the child and parents are bound to follow.

 There are different types of visitation orders.
 It states how the non-custodial parent will get visitation rights.
 Each type of visitation order differs depending on the parent’s situation and the child’s best interest.